MysteryPoo/todo-list/frontend/README.md

 Auto Update completed tasks to uncompleted when the time is appropriate Hide completed tasks after some time
 Add an Undo queue
-Refactor HomeView into smaller pieces
+Add button to show hidden tasks for a short time Refactor HomeView into smaller pieces
 Deploy to server
 Setup Traefik